cfeigin/lotties-closet/README.md

         python -m venv .venv
         .\.venv\Scripts\activate

     If the above fails, you may need to install `venv`.
 Do so via the following terminal command: `sudo apt install python3-venv`.
-Once `venv` is installed, follow the above steps again to creat and activate your virtual environment.
+Once `venv` is installed, follow the above steps again to create and activate your virtual environment.

     You should now see `(venv)` at the start of your command line prompt.
 2. To install all required libraries, run the following command: `pip install -r requirements.txt`.